435-590-9498

 Rob McKenna "is a miserable bastard" who also happens to be a rain god.
 It rains everywhere he goes and though his primary occupation is to be a lorry driver, he makes a lot of money from vacation destinations who pay him to NOT make deliveries to their locations.

 Analogy: The over-used joke among telescope owners is that if you want to make it a rain, set up a telescope.
-Here, ♫ "home, home on the range," ♫ our nights are usually ♫ "not cloudy all [night]" ♫, BUT our summer afternoons often do cloud-up.
+Here, ♫ "home, home on the range," ♫ our nights are usually ♫ "not cloudy all [night]" ♫, BUT our summer afternoons often do cloud up.
 This makes solar observing challenging in Southern Utah, as does the fact that most of us Dark Rangers also have day-jobs, (It's a seasonal tourism economy, pretty much everybody works at least 2 jobs).
-Afternoon clouds also lead to our anixous guests calling to ask why we haven't called them to cancel yet?
-The answer is simple: we don't call, when we aren't cancelling.
-Which is to say when you don't hear from us , "We are go!"
+Afternoon clouds also lead to our anxious guests calling to ask why we haven't called them to cancel yet?
+The answer is simple: we don't call when we aren't cancelling.
+Which is to say when you don't hear from us, that means "We are a go!"
 If you do make the mistake of calling to alert us that you saw some afternoon clouds, we will try to swear at you far less then Rob would. :-)

 Picture